the-turing-way/the-turing-way/CONTRIBUTING.md

 This should be taken into account in contributions that the Turing Way aims to be inclusive to people from all walks of life and to all research fields.

-In addition to the Code of Conduct, we encourage intentional inclusive actions from contributors to the Turing Way.
+In addition to the Code of Conduct, we encourage intentional inclusive actions from contributors to _The Turing Way_.
 Here are a few examples of such actions:

 - Refer to "open research" rather than only "open science" so that we do not exclude members of the humanities and social sciences from our community.
 - Make sure colour palettes are accessible to colour-blind readers and contributors.